Sidemount Skills: Problems With Fine Motor Movements

 Repetitive practice of sidemount skills

 Repetition is the key.
 At first, you’ll develop greater sensitivity and dexterity with the gloves on.
-You can stop practising there, or you can keep practising and ingrain the skills as unconscious performances.
+You can stop practicing there, or you can keep practicing and ingrain the skills as unconscious performances.
 All divers should practice skills routinely – few ever do.

-Few even think of doing deliberate practice.
+Few even think of using deliberate practice training methods.
 It’s what differentiates the accomplished from the awkward mediocrity.

 My comprehensive guide to sidemount configuration and development as a diver.